canguruhh/myetpbot/README.md

 If the commands requires the loading of external data (from the explorer) it caches them for later requests from other users.

 On startup it also sends a message with the common commands as a keyboard layer.
 Functions that require feedback are implemented as callback messages that contain a stringified data object.

+A more detailed introduction you can find on [Medium](https://medium.com/@canguruhh/how-to-create-a-node-js-telegram-chatbot-3535068b0596)